Choosing the Right Guitar

 The Denver DD44S is an excellent choice for a beginner want to learn acoustic guitar.
 For kids wanting a smaller size, it is also available in ½ size and ¾ size.

-It can be great for beginners who are keen to take the fast track to playing an instrument and don’t need or aren’t looking for a super in depth musical education.
-An acoustic guitar is also the best option for singers looking to accompany themselves or burgeoning songwriters looking to add music alongside their written lyrics.
+It can be great for beginners keen to learn to play an instrument quickly and aren’t looking for an in-depth musical education.
+An acoustic guitar is also the best option for singers who want to accompany themselves or burgeoning songwriters who wish to add music to their written lyrics.

-A traditional saying coined by Harlan Howard that country music is just ‘three chords and the truth’.
-With the acoustic guitar all you need is three chords and you’re well on your way to writing and playing like the greats.
+A traditional saying coined by Harlan Howard that country music is just ‘three chords and the truth.’
+You only need three chords with the acoustic guitar, and you’re well on your way to writing and playing like the greats.

 Classical (Nylon String) Guitar

-Think of the classical guitar as the historic older sibling of the acoustic guitar; it has much older roots and been around since the 16th century.
-If you are someone who thrives on traditional academic structures and are looking to build a well-rounded and thorough musical education, then you’ll most likely enjoy learning to play the classical guitar.
+Think of the classical guitar as the historic older sibling of the acoustic guitar; it has much older roots and has been around since the 16th century.
+Suppose you are someone who thrives on traditional academic structures and wants to build a well-rounded and thorough musical education.
+In that case, you’ll most likely enjoy learning to play the classical guitar.

-A genre in and of itself, classical is a distinct style of playing and has evolved through centuries.
-In learning classical guitar, you are gaining a great and deep foundation as you will most likely learn to read written music.
-Your daily or weekly lessons with scales and finger exercises.
+A genre in and of itself, classical is a distinct playing style that has evolved through centuries.
+By learning classical guitar, you are gaining a tremendous and deep foundation, and you will most likely learn to read written music—your daily or weekly lessons with scales and finger exercises.

 The Almansa A-400 Classical Cutaway Guitar with a cedar/laminated mahogany and matte finish.

-Of course you can practice guitar lessons with acoustic and electric as well, but they aren’t as necessary to those particular styles of playing.
-Classical songs are some of the most challenging and rewards pieces to play.
-You will thoroughly enjoy feeling the coordination between your left and right hand develop as you play increasingly difficult pieces.
+Of course, you can practice guitar lessons with acoustics and electric guitars, but they aren’t as necessary for those particular playing styles.
+Classical songs are some of the most challenging and rewarding pieces to play.
+You will thoroughly enjoy feeling the coordination between your left and right hand develop as you play increasingly tricky pieces.

-Classical guitar is a great starting place for young musicians who wish to establish a bedrock foundation or older players wanting to stimulate their brains in a new way while playing.
+Classical guitar is a great starting point for young musicians who wish to establish a bedrock foundation or older players who want to stimulate their brains in a new way while playing.

 Electric Guitar